wernight/glpong/README.md

 # Compilation

+## Using Docker

-Building the AppImage and  WebAssembly using Docker:
+Building the AppImage and WebAssembly using containers:

     $ docker compose build
+    $ docker compose run --rm glpong

+The binaries will be generated in the `bin/` folder.

+To build and start the Emscripten (WebAssembly) web server, open in browser http://localhost:8080/glpong.html after running:

-    $ docker compose down --remove-orphans
+    $ docker compose build
-    $ docker compose up
+    $ docker compose run --rm --service-ports glpong ./make.sh --emrun

-Then either go to http://localhost:8080/glpong.html or run

-    $ bin/GLPong-x86_64.AppImage
+## Manually using CMake

-Alternatively, you may use CMake directly:
+Alternatively, you may build using CMake directly:

     $ mkdir build
     $ cd build_